mcaliman/mcaliman.github.io/_posts/en/java/2017-09-16-include-external-jar-on-my-netbeans-project.md

-﻿---
+---
 layout: post
-title: "How can I include external jar in my Netbeans project"
+title: "How to include external JAR libraries in a NetBeans project"
 excerpt: "How to add external JAR libraries to a NetBeans project"
 category: "Java"
 date:   2017-09-16